-In attempt to control the rampant crime, a group of vigilantes formed who called themselves the “Regulators,” but this group was so extreme in their attempts to stop the crime, that another group of counter-vigilantes soon formed to “moderate” the Regulators.
-Before long, each faction grew to include sympathizers from miles away, spreading the “war,” which had been primarily located in just Harrison and Shelby counties, to involve Nacogdoches, San Augustine and other East Texas counties.
+In an attempt to control the rampant crime, a group of vigilantes calling themselves the “Regulators.”
+Still, this group was so extreme in their attempts to stop crime that another group of counter-vigilantes soon formed to “moderate” the Regulators.
+Before long, each faction grew to include sympathizers from miles away, spreading the “war,” which had been primarily located in just Harrison and Shelby Counties, to involve Nacogdoches, San Augustine, and other East Texas Counties.

 Leading the “Regulators” were two men by the names of Charles W. Jackson and Charles Watt Moorman.
-The whole affair began with a dispute between a man named Joseph Goodbread and Sheriff Alfred George in 1840.
+The whole affair began with a dispute between Joseph Goodbread and Sheriff Alfred George in 1840.
 When the sheriff asked for Charles Jackson’s assistance in the matter, Jackson shot and killed Goodbread.
 Ironically, Jackson, a former Mississippi riverboat captain, was a fugitive himself from Louisiana.
 Arrested for Goodbread’s killing, Jackson was released pending a trial.
 Sometime later, he organized the Regulators to rid the area of cattle rustling.
-Soon afterwards, the Moderators were formed with principal leaders being Edward Merchant, John M. Bradley and Deputy Sheriff James J. Cravens.
+Soon afterward, the Moderators were formed, with principal leaders Edward Merchant, John M. Bradley, and Deputy Sheriff James J. Cravens.

 On July 12, 1841, Charles Jackson’s trial for the killing of Goodbread was scheduled before Judge John M. Hansford in Harrison County, Texas.
 Hansford had been a friend of Goodbread’s and was a well-known supporter of the Moderator faction.
 Jackson’s friends, figuring that the man would not get a fair trial before Judge Hansford, arrived at the courthouse armed to the teeth.
 When Hansford saw the armed men, he fled the courthouse, leaving a note for the local sheriff stating: “I am unwilling to risk my person in the courthouse any longer, when I see myself surrounded by bravos and hired assassins.”
 The trial ended before it even began.

-In October, 1841, Moorman led a party to avenge the Jackson-Lauer killing, surprising the assassins 25 miles north of Crockett.
-“Arresting” the McFadden brothers, all were hanged with the exception of the youngest brother.
+In October 1841, Moorman led a party to avenge the Jackson-Lauer killing, surprising the assassins 25 miles north of Crockett.
+“Arresting” the McFadden brothers, all were hanged except for the youngest brother.

 Finally, Texas President Sam Houston had had enough.
 Previous to this time, Houston had stated: “I think it advisable to declare Shelby County, Tenaha, and Terrapin Neck free and independent governments, and let them fight it out.”
-However, by this time, Houston was working to annex the Republic of Texas with the United States.
-The Civil War taking place in east Texas was not helping matters and on August 15, 1844, he ordered state militia to Shelby County to put an end to the “war.”
+However, Houston was working to annex the Republic of Texas with the United States by this time.
+The Civil War taking place in east Texas was not helping matters, and on August 15, 1844, he ordered the state militia to Shelby County to end the “war.”